 - Nerve Fiber Analyzer (GDx): GDx uses laser light to measure the thickness of the nerve fiber layer.

 In summary, optic nerve imaging is one of several tests and examination findings that an eye doctor will use to diagnose and monitor glaucoma.
-It is an important addition to eye care, and has the advantage of providing an eye doctor with objective data regarding the optic nerves.
+It is an important addition to eye care, and has the advantage of providing an eye doctor with objective data regarding the optic nerves and macula.